ilkilab/agorakube/docs/instructions.md

 # On Ubuntu (20.04) or Debian10 use the following commands:
 apt update
 apt install python3.8-venv

-# Only on Centos7
-yum install -y libselinux-python3

 # Create a Python Virtual Environment
 python3 -m venv /usr/local/agorakube-env